Overview

 • Import/export bookmarks and palettes

-• Export at full canvas resolution or up to 8K+
+• Export at full canvas resolution, 4K, 6K, 8K, or custom size

 • Display-P3 and HDR output

-• HUD overlay showing zoom depth, iteration count, and performance metrics
+• HUD overlay showing fractal mode, zoom depth, iteration count, and performance metrics

 • Smooth vs Exact LUT palette modes